 In the last decade the addition of complimentary therapies to traditional western medicine have become very popular.
 While western medicine can achieve amazing results and can often cure or control some of the most severe diseases around, there are some aspects of physiology that medications cannot improve on or replicate.
-Complimentary therapies such as laser therapy, herbal supplements and acupuncture have well known and replicable results.
+Complimentary therapies such as laser therapy and acupuncture have well known and replicable results.
 This page will allow you to delve into the world of complimentary therapy and hopefully will help you get as excited about these modalities as were are here in the clinic!
 If you have any questions about these modalities, or are wondering if these may help your animals, please give us a call or send us an email!

 Is laser therapy safe?

 Laser therapy treatment is safe, painless and fast.
 Treatments to deeper tissues are administered in 5 to 10 minutes.
 Typically, even chronic patients exhibit improvement after 3 to 5 treatment sessions.
 Laser therapy utilizes the body’s own healing powers by stimulating cellular activity.
 Despite short treatment times, laser therapy treatments initiate a healing process that continues to actively reduce inflammation for up to 24 hours after treatment.There are no known side effects with this treatment.

 The laser system sends photons, or packets of light energy, deep into tissue without damaging it.
 These photons are absorbed within the mitochondria of the cells and induce a chemical change called “photo-bio-modulation”.
 This light energy then inspires production of ATP in the cell.
 ATP is the fuel, or energy, cells need for repair and rejuvenation.
 Impaired or injured cells do not make this fuel at an optimal rate.
 Increased ATP production leads to healthier cells, healthier tissue, and healthier animals.